How to Become an Appraiser in New York

 New York Appraiser License: Certified Residential

-How to become a real estate appraiser in NY: Certified Residential
+How to become a Certified Residential Appraiser in New York

-In New York, a Certified Residential Appraiser can appraise any 1-4 unit residential property without regard to complexity or transaction value.
+In New York, a State Certified Residential Real Estate Appraiser (also called a home appraiser) can appraise any 1-4 unit residential property without regard to complexity or transaction value.
 This also includes appraising vacant or unimproved land for which the highest and best use is for 1-4 family purposes.
-To become a Certified Residential Appraiser in New York, you must complete the following:

 - Pass the National Uniform Licensing and Certification Exam for Certified Residential Appraisers